• Skip to primary navigation

 • Water.
 If you are low or out of vegetable broth, you can use water to thin out your chili.

-bowl of vegetarian chili with spoon, avocado, cheese, cilantro, and lime.
+Bowl of vegetarian chili with spoon, avocado, cheese, cilantro, and lime.

-🔪 How To Make Thick & Hearty Vegetarian Chili
+🔪 How To Make Hearty Vegetarian Chili

 *See recipe card below for printable instructions.